Sunday, 24 July 2011

 6.00am: As I walked down Fitzwilliam Street, a gust of wind blew an empty can of Tennent’s Super from the gutter and it began rolling noisily across the street.
 When It reached the middle of the road, it changed course and began a descent down the hill at quite a speed.
 I watched as it overtook me.
 About twenty yards further down, a rat appeared from the opposite pavement and began to scuttle across the road on a collision course with the can at the intersection of their paths.
 I waited for the crash, which had seemed inevitable, but the rat put on an impressive turn of speed at the last second and disappeared into Marco's Hand Car Wash unimpeded.

 I apologised to the man at the County Court for the temperamental nature of my PDA when it shut down as he was about to sign for the mail.
 "It reminds me of a woman" he said.
-Outside, in the car park I passed two women smoking their cigarettes in tears.
+Outside, in the car park there were two women in tears.

 The university was busy with graduates in mortar boards and gowns.
 I queued to get into the car park behind a red Ferrari with the number plate G1RLS.

-There were two identical settee cushions – brown with a bit of white stuffing poking out – in the road at either end of Newthorpe Avenue.
+There were two identical settee cushions—brown with a bit of white stuffing poking out—in the road at either end of Newsome Avenue.